fortythreesam/FourthYearProject/report/report.md

 ### 4.4 Evaluation Function

 The evaluation function requires two parameters to be given, the individual, and the image data set to be used.
 There are also three optional parameters that can be set.
 This function is designed to be a higher order function which takes a performance function that requires two images and returns a number.
-This allows us to define a generic evaluate function that can be changed depending on which metric it is optimizing towards.
+This allows a generic definition of the evaluate function that can be changed depending on which metric it is optimizing towards.
 There is also the option to display the image at each stage of the denoising (original image, noisy image and denoised image).
 This is false by default due to the frequency that this function gets called during the running of the EA.

 #### 4.4.1 Individual Decoding and Action Mapping